Subproblems and Overlapping Subproblems

 This branches outward with each nested step continuing to do the same thing.

 fib(7), we can see the repeated calculations:

-The items highlighted in blue are functions calls that happen multiple times.
+The items highlighted in blue are repetitive functions calls that use the same input multiple times.
 These are the overlapping subproblems.
-Visualizing the recursive calls as a tree, the branching is a sign that we'll have subproblems that overlap.
+When visualizing the recursive calls as a tree, the branching is a sign that we'll have subproblems that overlap.

-With dynamic programming, we use memoization to store the results of these repeated steps so we only solve each overlapping subproblem once.
+When we have overlapping subproblems like in the Fibonacci example, this is when we are able to use dynamic programming.
+With dynamic programming, we utilize memoization to store the results of these repeated steps so that we only solve each overlapping subproblem once.

 Table of Contents